The Man From UNCLE

 that mean?"

-"We may not have a Hauoli
+"We may not have a Hauoli Makahiki

-Makahiki Hou."
+Hou."

-"Happy New Year," Dan translated when
+"Happy New Year," Dan translated

-you'll go unpunished," Dan clarified with satisfaction.
+that doesn't mean you'll go unpunished," Dan clarified with satisfaction.

 "We've arranged a very special